exadel-inc/etoolbox-authoring-kit/samples/README.md

 ## Custom annotations and handlers

 Let's look at custom annotation as an example of a postfix for `@FieldSet`.
-The example is placed in the the module `toolkit-camples-bundle` package `com.exadel.aem.toolkit.samples.annotations`.
+The example is placed in the the module `toolkit-samples.core` package `com.exadel.aem.toolkit.samples.annotations`.
 Annotation handler is placed in the package `com.exadel.aem.toolkit.samples.annotations.handlers`

 ## DependsOn Plugin